OSINT-TECHNOLOGIES/dpulse/docs/dpulse-docs/docs/getting_started.md

 These installers will automatically:
 - install `uv` if it is missing
-- install Python 3.11 which is strongly required for running DPULSE
+- install Python 3.11 which is strongly required for running DPULSE-CLI
 - create a virtual environment
 - install all required dependencies

-After this procedure you can easily start DPULSE:
+After this procedure you can easily start DPULSE-CLI:
 ```
 uv run dpulse
 ```